AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ```
 ![[Pasted image 20250503231853.png]]
 **Full outer Join** : -
-	Here the table in the  .
+	Here the matching records from both the tables will get displayed along with the non-matching records from the left table and the non-matching records from the right table  .